- Search The Registry

 O'Neal also worked on GM's assembly line as a teenager but GM spotted his strong intellect and sent him on a scholarship to the General Motors Institute (which later came to be known as Kettering University), where he gained a degree in industrial administration.
 His exceptional performance gained him entry into the Harvard Business School, where he attained his MBA in 1978.
 He earned his degree by receiving a merit scholarship from General Motors.

 O’Neal once said, “My father told me I wasn’t cut out for farm work, I never took it as an insult.”
 O'Neal initially began work as an analyst for General Motors; within three years he was a director in the treasury division.
 He joined Merrill Lynch in 1986, eventually running Merrill's leveraged finance division.
 O’Neal was the company's global head of capital markets and co-head of the corporate and institutional client group.
 From 1998 to 2000, he was their CFO.
 He then briefly became president of Merrill's U.S. private client group, before becoming president of the firm in 2001.
 By 2003, he was CEO and chairman.

-O’Neal has been married twice and with his current wife, Nancy Garvey, have twins, a boy and a girl.
+O’Neal has been married twice and with his current wife, Nancy Garvey, has twins, a boy, and a girl.